twpayne/chezmoi/docs/REFERENCE.md

 | Script        | File        | `run_`, `once_`, `before_` or `after_`                                | `.tmpl`          |
 | Symbolic link | File        | `symlink_`, `dot_`,                                                   | `.tmpl`          |

-The `literal_` prefix can appear anywhere and stop prefix attribute parsing.
+The `literal_` prefix and `.literal` suffix can appear anywhere and stop attribute parsing.
 This permits filenames that would otherwise conflict with chezmoi's attributes to be represented.

 In addition, if the source file is encrypted, the suffix `.age` (when age encryption is used) or `.asc` (when gpg encryption is used) is stripped.
 These